How it works

 Uint8Array and then converted to

-not decoded before analysis and are analyzed as-is.2
+not decoded before analysis and are analyzed as-is, unless the widget is designed

 IC takes into consideration the settings for each ciphertext.
 These settings currently include: